alanng10/Ultimate/Docue/a.md

 # Ultimate

-Ultimate is most general and most level output.
+Ultimate is most general output.

-Ultimate is most general and most level.
+Ultimate is most general.

 Ultimate is park.

-Most general and most level is park.
+Most general is park.

-Park is most general and most level.
+Park is most general.

-Ultimate word "park" first letter "p" refers to any state.

-Second letter "a" refers to any all.

-Third letter "r" refers to any refed package.

-Fourth letter "k" refers to any kinded output.